 To support the growth of our financial shared service capabilities and standardize our financial systems, we continue to update several key platforms, including our HR information systems, enterprise resource planning ("ERP") system, and labor management system.
 The implementation of several key platforms involves changes in the systems that include internal controls.
 During the year ended October 31, 2023, we had a change in our internal control over financial reporting as a result of our implementation of a new ERP for the Education industry group that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
 The new ERP system for the Education industry group replaced our legacy system in which a significant portion of our business transactions originate, are processed, and recorded.
 The rest of our industry groups will transition to our new ERP system over the next several years.
-Our new ERP system is intended to provide us with enhanced transactional processing and management tools compared with our legacy system and is intended to enhance internal controls over financial reporting.
+Our new ERP system is intended to provide us with enhanced transactional processing and management tools, as compared with our legacy system and is intended to enhance internal controls over financial reporting.
 We believe our new ERP system will facilitate better transactional reporting and oversight, enhance our internal control over financial reporting, and function as an important component of our disclosure controls and procedures.
 Although some of the transitions have proceeded to date without material adverse effects, the possibility exists that they could adversely affect our internal controls over financial reporting and procedures.

-Other than continued enhancements to our ERP system for the Education industry group, there have been no other changes in our internal control over financial reporting during the first quarter of 2024 identified in connection with the evaluation required by Rules 13a-15(d) and 15d-15(d) of the Exchange Act that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no other changes in our internal control over financial reporting during the second quarter of 2024 identified in connection with the evaluation required by Rules 13a-15(d) and 15d-15(d) of the Exchange Act that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.